Last Updated On : 25-May-2026

 Where can the administrator find log files containing information related to user login activities?

-On the vCenter Management Interface
+A. On the vCenter Management Interface

-On the ESXi host using the Direct Console User Interface (®)
+B. On the ESXi host using the Direct Console User Interface (®)

-On the vCenter Server Appliance
+C. On the vCenter Server Appliance

-In the vSphere Client when viewing the vCenter virtual machine
+D. In the vSphere Client when viewing the vCenter virtual machine

-On the vCenter Server Appliance
+A. On the vCenter Management Interface:

 | Page 3 out of 13 Pages |